 Basra says he’s looking forward to the next challenge for the pair, adding that this mission has shown both he and Moore that “with the right intention, everything is possible.”

 REALTORS® across the country have pulled together in the wake of B.C.’s disastrous flooding.
 Both the Real Estate Board of Greater Vancouver and the Fraser Valley Real Estate Board redirected the funds raised during their annual REALTORS Care® Blanket Drive—more than $132,000—to the Canadian Red Cross’ British Columbia Floods and Extreme Weather Appeal.

 The Canadian Real Estate Association also launched a national fundraising campaign on behalf of their REALTOR® members and real estate boards and associations across the country.
-CREA’s campaign is still active and has so far raised more than $60,000 for the Canadian Red Cross’ flood relief efforts.
+CREA’s campaign raised $162,100 for the Canadian Red Cross’ flood relief efforts.